This post may contain Affiliate Links

-Where can I find Women’s Magazine to be featured in?
+Where can I find Women’s Magazines to be featured in?

 Finding magazines that are looking for stories is surprisingly easy.
 Here are my top 5 tips for finding a women’s magazine to be featured in.
-The focus here is specifically on a women’s magazine as that’s what I’ve had success at being featured in.
+The focus here is specifically on a women’s magazine as that’s what I’ve had most success with myself.
 As most publish weekly or bi weekly they do often seem to be looking for content.

 - Follow some magazines on Facebook such as Chat, Pick me Up, Woman and Take a Break.
 They post regular dilemmas, photo requests and shutouts for specific types of stories they are looking for.
 Sometimes you can comment on the post, other times they will ask you to email.

 - Put all of the above on the ‘See First’ feature on Facebook so you never miss an opportunity.